smaclell/smaclell.github.io/_drafts/exterminator-10-caught-by-conventions.md

 Excitement
 ===============================================================================

-This story starts with my trying to contribute to a codebase I had not contributed to before which used tools I was not familiar with.
-This code uses the tool [SpecFlow][specflow] for integration testing.
+This story starts with trying to contribute to a codebase I had not contributed to before which used tools I was not familiar with.
+This code used the tool [SpecFlow][specflow] for integration testing.
 Remember when I had first started on the team and was all optimistic after working through some [legacy code][legacy]?
 The reason I was optimistic was because I had tried using SpecFlow and loved it.
-Now weeks later, I was really excited to use SpecFlow more and write more tests.
+Weeks later, I was really excited to use SpecFlow more and write more tests.

 {% highlight gherkin %}